deinsoftware/colorify/README.md

 If you want use themes with current user color use `_colorify = new Format(new ThemeLight());` or `_colorify = new Format(new ThemeDark());`

-If you want to use `_colorify` in other class, add an static using to `Program` class:
+If you want to use `_colorify` in other class, add a static using to `Program` class:

 ```csharp
 using static Namesapace.Program;
 ```

-replace Namespace with defined namespace in your project.
+replace Namespace with a defined namespace in your project.

 ⇧ [Back to menu](#menu)